Frequently asked questions (FAQs) about how we disclose our investments

 Derivatives may be aggregated for our disclosure of portfolio holdings, or they may be displayed by type (futures, swaps), asset class (cash, fixed income), and currency.

 We use derivatives primarily to gain or divest exposure to meet our asset allocation target in a capital-efficient way.
 If we take an exposure in equity futures, for example, we will offset that in the cash asset class.
-We are effectively representing what we would have to do if we actually bought that exposure in physical equities.
+We're effectively representing what we'd have to do if we actually bought that exposure in physical equities.

-Our portfolio holdings are effectively the assets we invest in.
+Our portfolio holdings are the assets we invest in.

 Each of our investment options is made up of a range of assets, often called holdings.
-Investment options will vary in their level of risk and the kinds of assets, and amounts of each, held within them.
+Investment options will vary in their level of risk, the kinds of assets, and amounts of each, held within them.

-PHD is aimed at increasing transparency of information about members’ investments in their superannuation.
+The PHD aims to increase transparency of information about members’ investments in their superannuation.

-This requirement that entities regulated by the Australian Prudential Regulation Authority (APRA) disclose their holdings was in development for about a decade.
-PHD was implemented in November 2021 through the Your Future, Your Super reform package, and how it works is set out in the Corporations Amendment (Portfolio Holdings Disclosure) Regulations 2021.
+It's been in development for over a decade and regulated by the Australian Prudential Regulation Authority (APRA).
+The PHD was implemented in November 2021 through the Your Future, Your Super reform package, and how it works is set out in the Corporations Amendment (Portfolio Holdings Disclosure) Regulations 2021.

 Weighting means the amount, shown as a percentage, of each asset in the whole investment option.